-This indicator evaluates the abundance values and their trends of the two Hood Canal summer-run chum salmon populations as measured by the number of natural-origin adult fish on the spawning grounds.
+This indicator evaluates the abundance and trend of the 2 Hood Canal summer-run chum salmon populations by measuring the number of natural-origin adult fish on the spawning grounds.
 Abundance estimates here do not include hatchery-origin fish or fish taken in harvest or by predators like orcas.
 The indicator is intended to reflect the goal of achieving wild population recovery of Hood Canal summer chum, which are federally listed as threatened.

 No targets are currently set for this indicator.